-The PowerBook 165c includes 4 MB of 85 ns pseudostatic RAM, consisting of eight 512K x 8-bit chips.
-The RAM chips are contained on a new RAM/ROM board to provide room for the color display circuitry on the secondary logic board.
+The PowerBook 180c includes 4 MB of 85 ns pseudostatic RAM, consisting of eight 512K x 8-bit chips.
+The RAM chips are located on the RAM/ROM board to provide room for the color display circuitry on the secondary logic board.

 The RAM expansion slot is located on the RAM/ROM board, and supports up to 10 MB of PSRAM, for a total of 14 MB.
-See the "RAM Expansion Interface" section on page 10 for information about designing RAM expansion cards.
+See the section "RAM Expansion Interface" on page 10 for information about designing RAM expansion cards.